OI-wiki/i18n/docs/basic/use-of-sort.md

 Using sort, we can reduce the time complexity required to solve the problem.

-???+note "Example: Check whether the given array have equivalent elements."
+???+note "[Example] Check whether an array have equivalent elements"
     Consider a sequence of numbers and you need to check whether there are any equal elements.

     A straightforward solution is to check each pair of elements and determine whether they are equal.
 The time complexity is $O(n^2)$ .